Geiringer–Laman theorem

 The Geiringer–Laman theorem gives a combinatorial characterization of generically rigid graphs in $2$-dimensional Euclidean space, with respect to bar-joint frameworks.
 This theorem was first proved by Hilda Pollaczek-Geiringer in 1927, and later by Gerard Laman in 1970.
-An efficient algorithm called the Pebble Game is used to identify this class of graphs.
-This theorem has been the inspiration for many Geiringer-Laman type results for other types of frameworks with generalized Pebble games.
+An efficient algorithm called the pebble game is used to identify this class of graphs.
+This theorem has been the inspiration for many Geiringer-Laman type results for other types of frameworks with generalized pebble games.

 Statement of the theorem

-This theorem relies on definitions of genericity that can be found on the structural rigidity page.
+This theorem relies on the definitions of genericity in structural rigidity.
 Let $V(E)$ denote the vertex set of a set of edges $E$.